Frasier syndrome: Presentation

 Both males and females can have Frasier syndrome but their presentations can be different.
 Affected females usually have normal genitalia and gonads and have only the features of impaired renal function, which may not present until early childhood or even adolescence.
-Because females do not have all the features of the condition (e.g. gonadal dysgenesis), females are usually given the diagnosis of isolated nephrotic syndrome Medline ref.
+Because females do not have all the features of the condition (e.g. gonadal dysgenesis), females are usually given the diagnosis of isolated nephrotic syndrome.
 Frasier syndrome in some infants may therefore go unrecognized until the affected child presents with signs of renal impairment and further testing is undertaken to evaluate the cause.
 In infants with XY genotype it causes an intersex condition as a result of gonadal dysgenesis.
 Although males with Frasier syndrome have the typical male chromosome pattern (46,XY), they have gonadal dysgenesis, in which external genitalia may not look clearly male or clearly female (ambiguous genitalia) or the genitalia appear completely female.
 The internal reproductive organs (gonads) are typically undeveloped and referred to as streak gonads.
-Source These abnormal gonads are nonfunctional and often become cancerous, so they are usually removed surgically early in life.
+These abnormal gonads are nonfunctional and often become cancerous, so they are usually removed surgically early in life.
 Renal features of the condition include progressive glomerulonephropathy (focal segmental glomerulosclerosis).
 Patients are also at increased risk of genito-urinary tumors (usually gonadoblastoma).

-The glomerulonephropathy presents later than in Denys-Drash syndrome, and the tumour risk phenotype is different; whilst Denys–Drash syndrome is associated with Wilms' tumour, Frasier syndrome is associated with gonadoblastoma.
+The glomerulonephropathy presents later than in Denys–Drash syndrome, and the tumour risk phenotype is different; whilst Denys–Drash syndrome is associated with Wilms' tumour, Frasier syndrome is associated with gonadoblastoma.
 Differentiating between the two syndromes can be challenging.